alasdairforsythe/tokenmonster/README.md

 # TokenMonster

-_(**TokenMonster Update, July 10th:** This was a major update and breaking change.
-Moving forward there will be no more breaking changes.)_

 TokenMonster is an ungreedy subword tokenizer and vocabulary generator, enabling language models to run faster, cheaper, smarter and generate longer streams of text.

 <img width="661" alt="tokenmonster" src="https://github.com/alasdairforsythe/tokenmonster/assets/77910352/1136330a-bf25-4a17-8edb-06b90fffb236">